Nexmo/station/_tutorials/fraud-scoring-and-phone-number-verification.md

 * The `api_key` and `api_secret` for your [Nexmo account](https://dashboard.nexmo.com/sign-up)  - sign up for an account if you do not already have one.
 * Basic knowledge of Node.js and the `express` package.
 * A publicly accessible Web server so Nexmo can make webhook requests to your app.
 For local development, we recommend [ngrok](https://ngrok.com/).
-* Access to the [tutorial source code](https://github.com/Nexmo/node-verify-fraud-detection) on GitHub.

 > [Learn how to use `ngrok`](https://developer.nexmo.com/concepts/guides/webhooks#using-ngrok-for-local-development)